MrAirspace/aircraft-flight-schedules/README.md

 # Aircraft Flight Logs

-Datasets featuring global, **_high-level_** flights per aircraft, extracted from ADS-B position reports.
+Datasets featuring global, **_high-level_** flight schedules per aircraft, extracted from ADS-B position reports.

 Published per quarter of a year, starting from 2024 onwards.
 Covers all flights as long as within coverage of the [ADSBlol](https://github.com/adsblol) initiative.